zserge/zserge.github.io/src/blog/anvil-howto-style-views.md

 });
 ```

-The style definitions look more compact and it's very flexible - we can even
+The style definitions look more compact and they are very flexible - we can even
-include certain conditional constrains.
+include certain conditional constraints.
 For example if we want our view to be
 full-screen in landscape and have bigger font - it can be part of the style:

 ```java